-A Common Controls Framework (CCF) is a comprehensive set of control requirements, aggregated, correlated and rationalized from the vast array of industry information security and privacy standards.
-Utilizing a CCF enables an organization to meet the requirements of these security, privacy, and other compliance programs while minimizing the risk of becoming “over controlled”.
+A Common Controls Framework (CCF) is a comprehensive set of control requirements that have been aggregated, correlated, and rationalized from the vast array of industry information security and privacy standards.
+Utilizing a CCF enables an organization to meet the requirements of these security, privacy, and other compliance programs while minimizing the risk of becoming “over controlled.”

 A common controls framework helps guide you and your auditors through existing compliance assessments.
 This central framework can also help you more easily identify any gaps with other frameworks that you may explore in the future.
 You can perform an analysis of your current control set against existing standards and avoid auditor fees for readiness assessments.
 This common framework helps you see your current state more accurately and allows you to easily adapt and expand into different security certifications and requirements.